andreivisan/workout/algorithms/README.md

 ### Dynamic Arrays

-A dynamic array is a data structure that provides a way to store elements in a contiguous block of memory but can resize itself to accommodate new elements.
-This flexibility in size makes dynamic arrays more versatile than static arrays, which have a fixed size.

 #### Key Characteristics

 1. Contiguous Memory: Elements are stored in contiguous memory locations, allowing for efficient access by index.